 At the intermediate level, members of the Provincial Framework Teams (PFT) were mobilized for the validation and consolidation of the various tools and indicators at the Provincial Steering Committee Health Sector (PSC-HS) level.
-They attended health areas during the implementation of the programme to ensure the monitoring of data collected at the community care sites, the management of the inputs, the payment of the performance premiums to the health areas during the areas to the health areas.
+They attended health areas during the implementation of the programme to ensure the monitoring of data collected at the community care sites, the management of the inputs, the payment of the performance premiums to the health areas the areas during the implementation of the inputs.